Happy Kanako's Killer Life: Drama

 A live-action television drama adaptation was announced on May 7, 2024.
 The drama is directed by Tsutomu Hanabusa and stars Non and Taisuke Fujigaya in lead roles.
-It was streamed on DMM TV from February 28 to March 28, 2025 and ran for six episodes.
+It was streamed on DMM TV from February 28 to March 28, 2025, and ran for six episodes.

+A second season was announced on July 10, 2026.
+The cast and staff are reprising their roles from the first season.
+It is set to premiere on September 17, 2026.

 Reception

 The series was ranked fifteenth in Honya Club's Nationwide Bookstore Employees' Recommended Comics of 2020.